-44. I am a student joining this Semester, do I need to declare my travel plans?
+30. I am a student joining this Semester, do I need to declare my travel plans?

-All incoming students and students proceeding to AY 2020 Semester 2 must declare their completed travels and/or travel plans, or no plan to travel for the period from 01 October 2020 to 31 December 2020 at Overseas Travel Declaration.
+All incoming students and students proceeding to AY 2020 Semester 2 must declare their completed travels and/or travel plans, or no plan to travel at Overseas Travel Declaration.